collamaf/SimDaVinci/README_DaVinci.md

 2021.01.19 by collamaf
 - Go back to manual merging of root files in MT since the G4 way does not work on vectors

+2021.01.19 by collamaf
+- Add possibility to add a "SecondShield", i.e. 10um of scotch in front.
+Command line argument to activate it

 ## TO DO's